 Yes.
 You can buy a device from Google Fi with two ways to pay: all at once or, for qualified buyers, over 24 months.
 There's no interest or fees but a credit check is required.
 See terms and conditions here.

 If you're already a Google Fi subscriber looking to finance additional devices, you can do so as long as you have enough remaining credit to finance the extra devices.
 Find your credit line amount in your Fi account, or when you go through the checkout process.

 Anyone aged 18 or older is able to purchase a device.
 Only group plan owners can finance devices if deemed qualified or enroll in device protection through Google Fi.
 Group plan owners are eligible to finance multiple devices.

 Yes.
 You can trade in your device at any time when purchasing a new device.
 If you finance a new device or your trade-in value exceeds your purchase amount, you will get the remaining balance in Google Fi service credit.
 You can trade in multiple devices, but only one phone per order.

 If you're buying a new device, you can get an estimate for your current phone value and order a trade-in kit when you purchase your new device.
 Shipping is free, and you'll receive your credit card refund once we've confirmed your device condition.

 You can expect to receive your trade-in credits in the form of a credit card refund within five days of device inspection or in the form of Fi credits on your next billing statement.

-An eSIM is an embedded SIM that lets you set up your connection on screen the moment you power on your new device.
+An eSIM is an embedded SIM that lets you set up your connection on screen the moment you power on your new device, or anytime on a compatible phone.
 With eSIM, you can set your phone up with the tap of a button—no physical SIM card required.

 If you're on a family plan, transferring your number may impact the other people still on the plan.
 We recommend calling your carrier to check.